arnaudgallou/plume/tests/testthat/_snaps/to-yaml.md

       aut$to_yaml(tmp_file)
     Condition
       Error:
       !
-Invalid YAML header.
+No YAML header found.
-      i Did you forget to separate the YAML header with three hyphens?
+      i YAML headers must be at the top of the document. i YAML headers must start and end with three hyphens.